-Undergraduate students must take and pass Praxis I: Pre Professional Skills Assessment (PPST) for admission to Watson College of Education and enrollment in education courses numbered higher than EDN 303 (except EDN 380) unless SAT or ACT scores allow exemption.
-PPST is designed to measure basic academic skills in reading, writing, and mathematics.
-This test is offered in two formats: paper-based and computer-based.
+Undergraduate students must take and pass Praxis Core Academic Skills for Educators Test for admission to Watson College of Education and enrollment in education courses numbered higher than EDN 303 unless SAT or ACT scores allow exemption.
+The test mesures academic skills in reading, writing and mathematics.
+The three required sections for Praxis Core are: Reading (#5712), Math (#5732), and Writing (#5722) or the combined test (#5751).
+This test is offered only as a computer-based test.
 For more information click here

-Students majoring in the Education of Young Children program are not required to take PRAXIS II unless they are planning to teach kindergarten.
-In that case, in order to be designated “highly qualified” to teach kindergarten, they can take PRAXIS II Test 0022 (Early Childhood Content Knowledge) – passing score 155.
-Alternatively, they may take PRAXIS II Specialty Tests for Elementary Education (K-6): 5015, Elementary Education: Instructional Practice and Applications—passing score 161.
+Students majoring in the Education of Young Children program are not required to take any Praxis test unless they are planning to teach kindergarten.
+In that case, in order to be designated "highly qualified" to teach kindergarten, they can take Praxis test 5025 (Early Childhood Education) - passing score 156.
+Alternatively, they may take North Carolina Foundations of Reading and General Curriculum exam (NCEL) for Elementary Education (K-6).

 What does "Highly Qualified" teacher mean?